pemn/vtk_geostat/README.md

 If you dont already have a shortcut, the auxiliary script jupyter_localhost.bat is provided for easily starting jupyter on Microsoft Windows systems.
 Follow the instructions provided on the notebook.
 ## 📓 Notes
+This proof of concept uses linear regression as the interpolation engine.
+Real products will require [Pykrig](https://geostat-framework.readthedocs.io/projects/pykrige/en/stable/index.html) or the isatis python module (isatis.py).
+The reserves calculation step is also a simple pivot table placeholder.
+For a real reserves calculation, use a commercial software or check my other project, vtk_reserves for a open source tool.
 ## 📚 Examples
 ### db checks
 ![screenshot2](https://github.com/pemn/assets/blob/main/vtk_geostats2.png?raw=true)